5310/discord-bot-castform/README.md

 This is a bot that, given some location, queries AccuWeather and converts it into in-game weather forecasts for Pokémon GO.

 Since I can't afford to get a commercial AW key to serve the entire planet, I've built this solely for personal use.
-If you _don't_ play in Kolkata, India, you would have to run your own instance :D
+Feel free to run your own instance though :D

-And if you do play around Kolkata feel free to add the [instance](https://discordapp.com/oauth2/authorize?client_id=490785142940500005&scope=bot&permissions=19520) I run.

 ## Install